internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

 Open a terminal window.

-Run `sudo curl d.iiab.io/install.txt | sudo bash` to install it.
+Run `curl d.iiab.io/install.txt | sudo bash` to install it.

 To enable it either
 a) select the `BIG` distribution, in which case Internet Archive is included